EMPRI-DEVOPS/empri-dashboard/README.md

 Our dashboard is design for self-assessment and will therefore only collect data for authenticated users.
 It is _not_ intended for monitoring and assessing other users.

+_Note_: Please be aware that this is (still) an academic demonstrator with a lot of unfinished edges.

 ### Features

 - Pure client-side collection and processing of interaction data